buddhamagnet/cv/employment.md

 (including developer training and working with sysadmin to modify deployment and CI process accordingly).
 Have also been made a core committer which essentially makes me a final checkpoint on code going into the Economist codebase and associated applications.

-Currently working on a project to decouple code from Drupal and help move The Economist towards a service-oriented archiecture.
-This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine.
+Currently working on a project to decouple the Economist paywall from Drupal and help move The Economist towards a service-oriented archiecture.
+This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine and phantom.
+The application also utilises local storage to store pre-compiled paywall templates.

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012